sparkyScientist/nanosparkdynamics/_posts/2025-11-08-COMSOL_dimensionality.md

 This restricts instability modes and symmetry-breaking pathways.

-I like to think of dimensionality as a **filter applied to the Navier–Stokes operator**.
+I like to think of dimensionality as a filter applied to the Navier–Stokes operator.

 ---